 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have liver disease, anemia, bleeding problems, depression, epilepsy or seizures (convulsions), or thyroid problems.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, anemia, bleeding problems, congestive heart failure, depression, seizures, any type of infection, or a history of thyroid problems.

 Possible Side Effects While Using This Medicine